Fortean Winds Investigation Series

 The grimoires don’t exist in isolation.
 Many of them draw directly on the same tradition as the Book of Enoch — the account of the Watchers who descended to Earth, transmitted forbidden knowledge to humanity, and were punished for unauthorized contact.
 The Sefer Raziel HaMalakh claims its contents were transmitted by the angel Raziel to Adam.
 The Key of Solomon claims Solomonic divine instruction.
 The Abramelin system is premised on direct contact with a Holy Guardian Angel.

-The framework across all of them is the same: non-human intelligence transmitting technical knowledge to specific humans under specific conditions.
+The framework across all of them is identical: non-human intelligence transmitting technical knowledge to specific humans under specific conditions.
 That framing — contact, transmission, conditions — maps directly onto the modern UAP contact record.
 Whether that connection is meaningful or coincidental is an open question.
-The Fortean approach is to document the parallel and keep the file open rather than collapse it prematurely in either direction.
+The Fortean approach is to document the parallel and keep the file open.

 See also: The Record — the broader cluster of ancient anomaly research that this series sits within.
 And The Behavior — the UAP behavioral patterns that the Trickster framework and grimoire contact model both speak to.